Mastering Revenue Cycle Metrics

-Revenue cycle management is critical to the financial success of healthcare institutions.
+Revenue cycle metrics and management are critical to the financial success of healthcare institutions.
 In the ongoing effort to master your revenue cycle performance, it helps to know the key performance indicators to track.
 Below, the professionals at Vyne Medical describe four essential metrics to use in identifying your organization’s RCM strengths and weaknesses:

 - Rate of Claim Denials